Peter the Great St. Petersburg Polytechnic University: Imperial Russia

 Saint Petersburg Polytechnic Institute was founded in 1899 as an engineering school in Russia.
 The main person promoting the creation of this university was the Finance Minister Count Sergei Witte.
 Witte viewed establishing an engineering school loosely modeled by the French École Polytechnique as an important step towards the industrialization of Russia.
-The idea was advanced by agricultural scientist and Deputy Finance Minister Vladimir Kovalevsky and the chemist Dmitri Mendeleev who are often considered to be the founders of the school.

 The first director of the institute became Prince Andrey Gagarin.
-Ivan Meshersky was professor of St. Petersburg Polytechnic Institute.
 Unlike the French École Polytechnique, the Saint Petersburg Polytechnic Institute was always considered to be a civilian establishment.
 In tsarist Russia it was subordinated to the Ministry of Finance; its students and faculty wore the uniform of the ministry.

 The main campus was built on the rural lands beyond the dacha settlement Lesnoye.
 The location was intended to provide some separation between the campus and the capital city of Saint Petersburg.
 The institute was opened to students on October 1, 1902.
 Originally there were four departments: Economics, Shipbuilding, Electro-mechanics and Metallurgy.